 So think of the specific buyer persona for a product while writing the description for that product.

-Now, you may have unique content on your product page, but your store may be automatically generating duplicate versions of these pages.
+You may have unique content on your product page, but your store may automatically generate duplicate versions of these pages.

 How does this happen?
 With some eCommerce platforms, depending on how you organize your products into categories and collections, you might see multiple URLs automatically generated based on the path a user can take.

 For example, if your ‘Blue Low-Rise Skinny Jeans’ product is featured under the ‘Frontpage’ collection, while also under ‘Women’s Clothing,’ your platform might generate three URLs pointing to the same product: